OpenTOSCA/container/README.md

 ## Build

-- Run "mvn package" inside the root folder.
+1. Run `mvn package` inside the root folder.
-- When the build is finished you can find the built archives under org.opentosca.container.product/target/products
+2. When completed, the built product can be found in `org.opentosca.container.product/target/products`.

 ## Setup in Eclipse

-- After checkout/pull do "Import existing Maven Projects.." on the root dir ./container and select all found projects.
+- After checkout, import the project to Eclipse (on the root directory) and select all found projects.
-- When Eclipse asks to install the Tycho Configurators, hit Yes/Okay/Install (Be sure that m2e and it's repositories are know to your eclipse)
+- When Eclipse asks to install the Tycho Configurators, hit Yes/Okay/Install (be sure that `m2e` and it's repositories are known to your Eclipse).
-- under project ../org.opentosca.container.targetplatform open the *.target file "org.opentosca.container.targetplatform.target" and click "Set as Target Platform", this may take a while
+- Then, in project `org.opentosca.container.targetplatform` open the file `org.opentosca.container.targetplatform.target` and click `Set as Target Platform`.
-- To start the container: open the *.product file org.opentosca.container.product.product under ../org.opentosca.container.product and hit Run/Debug in the right corner in the newly opened window
+- To start the container, in project `org.opentosca.container.product` open the `*.product` file and run the application.

-## Build & run using Docker
+## Build & Run Using Docker

-Dockerfiles and docker-compose.yml available, see [opentosca-dockerfiles](https://github.com/jojow/opentosca-dockerfiles).
+Dockerfiles and Docker Compose configuration is available, see [opentosca-dockerfiles](https://github.com/OpenTOSCA/opentosca-dockerfiles).

-Prebuilt Docker images availabe on [Docker Hub](https://hub.docker.com/r/opentosca).
+There are also pre-built Docker images availabe on [Docker Hub](https://hub.docker.com/r/opentosca).